BVLC/caffe/halide/README.md

 ## How is Halide called?

 Calling halide from caffe requires running the Halide compiler, this makes the build process a bit more complicated.
-The next section descibes the steps the build system needs to perform in order to produce a halide layer.
+The next section describes the steps the build system needs to perform in order to produce a halide layer.

 To explain what is happening I will first define a few terms.
 The *halide